likewise/vivado-docker/README.md

 XPRA started working when not setting the XAUTHORITY environment variable inside the container

 server:
-XAUTHORITY= xpra start --bind-tcp=0.0.0.0:14500 --start-child-after-connect=vivado --terminate-children=yes --exit-with-children=yes --daemon=no --pulseaudio=no --webcam=no --no-tray --mdns=no --html=on --speaker=off --microphone=off --enable-pings --printing=no
+#XAUTHORITY= xpra start --bind-tcp=0.0.0.0:14500 --start-child-after-connect=vivado --terminate-children=yes --exit-with-children=yes --daemon=no --audio=no --webcam=no --no-tray --mdns=no --html=on --enable-pings --printing=no
-XAUTHORITY= xpra start --bind-tcp=0.0.0.0:14500 --start-child-after-connect=xterm --terminate-children=yes --exit-with-children=yes --daemon=no --pulseaudio=no --webcam=no --no-tray --mdns=no --html=on --speaker=off --microphone=off --enable-pings --printing=no
+XAUTHORITY= xpra start --bind-tcp=0.0.0.0:14500 --start-child-after-connect=gnome-terminal --terminate-children=yes --exit-with-children=no --daemon=no --audio=no --webcam=no --no-tray --mdns=no --html=on --enable-pings --printing=no

 web browser (no anti-aliasing): http://<ip>:<port>/connect.html